Black-Hammer/marketplace-intelligence/README.md

 > A multi-modal predictive framework that integrates cross-lingual consumer
 > sentiment analysis (AfriBERTa + LAFT) with LSTM-based price dynamics to
-> forecast e-commerce price volatility on Nigerian platforms — Jumia, Konga,
+> forecast e-commerce price volatility on Nigerian platforms
-> and Temu.

 ---